yinchenliu/CS421_Project_Calculator/README.md

         []->error "Invalid Input"
         _->error "Invalid Input"
 ```
+### Main:

-The calc function manages the main loop of the command-line calculator, handling user input and updating the display.
+The _calc_ function manages the main loop of the command-line calculator, handling user input and updating the display.
 ```
 calc:: String -> IO()
 calc xs = do display xs